The Benefits of Adolescent Counseling for Mental Health

 1. Neurodevelopmental Regulation

-Adolescent counseling employs polyvagal theory-informed techniques to help teens regulate their limbic system reactivity.
-Studies from UCLA’s Adolescent Mood Disorders Program show that CBT-adapted for teens reduces amygdala hyperactivity by 41% compared to psychoeducation alone.
+Adolescent counseling frequently incorporates polyvagal-informed and skills-based techniques to help teens regulate limbic reactivity and stress responses.
+Studies from UCLA’s Adolescent Mood Disorders Program suggest that CBT adapted for teens can reduce amygdala hyperactivity by 41% compared with psychoeducation alone.

 2. Identity Formation Support